NCannaday/Computing-II-Project/README.md

 Hello, this is Noel and Jacob Computing II Project

-The main purpose of our project is to make a program is we will use a Jupyter notebook to determine the propotion of adeonine in a genectic sequence that are in FASTA format and compare the metabolic rate based on weight in diffrent animals.
-The program is also used to calculate the amount of A in the entire sequence.
-We plan to record our data in csc file in a tidy format.
+This program compares the metabolic rate of a species in relation to the adenine content in their ACTA1 gene.
+This is accomplished by taking the adenine content from the uploaded FASTA sequences and determining the proportion of adenine.
+The proportion is then used in relation to the species-specific metabolic rate.